 Using seasonal products, your diet will include a large number of fruits and vegetables and whole grains.
 You will have to reduce your consumption of red meat sharply, and animal proteins will be mainly provided by fish, as well as white meat or eggs.

 When making foods, the use of fat is allowed, but forget about the use of cream and butter, and use olive oil as much as possible.

 To adapt to your health constraints, we have the option of adopting this diet with diabetic menus or menus without salt.

 GENERAL RULES OF THIS DIET PLAN

 To start your day off right and stimulate your brain and memory the moment you wake up, it is important to have a full breakfast.
 Studies have indeed shown the positive impact that a high-carbohydrate breakfast can have on memory and concentration.
-Thus, you should avoid foods containing too much added sugars and favor those rich in carbohydrates and fiber.
+Thus, you should avoid foods containing too much-added sugars and favour those rich in carbohydrates and fibre.
 So, avoid white bread, pastries, jam and fruit juice.

 Make Sure To Include Indispensable Fatty Acids and Proteins

 Many Mediterranean foods are essential to maintain a healthy life and a strong memory because of their valuable nutrients.
 This is, for example, the case of omega-3 fatty acids that the diet must provide because they are very little synthesized.
 The best suppliers are recruited from fatty fish, vegetable oils, oilseeds, and algae ...
 In the omega-3 family, DHA is a principal constituent of brain cells.
 It plays a role in the fluidity of membranes, the communication between neurons.
 It is needed during ageing to prevent age-related cognitive decline.
 The brain also needs proteins (fish, eggs, legumes) to manufacture, via essential amino acids, some of its neurotransmitters.